ljsnell/discord-bible-quiz/README.md

 # Chapter Numbers

-Whatever the chapter is in that book.
+Whatever the chapter you want from in that book.
 (Can be a list)

 # Example Commands: